 Zones determine which countries or geographical regions your products can ship to.
 This allows you to prevent customers with addresses outside of your shipping borders from completing their order.
 If you ship to more than one country or region, you can set up different shipping methods and rates for each zone.

-If you’ve used shipping zones in Shopify, Intuitive Shipping zones work in a similar way, with the added benefit of sub-zones.
+If you’ve used shipping zones in Shopify or BigCommerce, Intuitive Shipping zones work in a similar way, with the added benefit of sub-zones.
 Best of all, you can control all of your zones right in the app!
-You no longer need to worry about managing shipping zones in Shopify and remembering to sync changes with Intuitive Shipping.
+You don’t need to worry about managing shipping zones in your eCommerce platform settings and remembering to sync changes with Intuitive Shipping.

 How It Works

-To use Intuitive Shipping, you need to create at least one Scenario with at least one shipping method.
-Each time you create a shipping method within a Scenario, you are prompted to select the zone that the shipping method is assigned to.
+To use Intuitive Shipping, you need to have at least one Scenario with at least one shipping method assigned to it.
+Each time you create a shipping method within a Scenario, you’ll be prompted to select the zone that the shipping method applies to.

 For example, if your store is based in the US and you want to set up a domestic parcel service with your preferred carrier, you’ll need to have a zone for the US, or whichever part of the US you ship to.
 Then you’ll be able to assign the domestic carrier service to that zone.

-When you install Intuitive Shipping, you can choose to have your Shopify shipping zone settings migrated to the app.
-If you choose this option, Intuitive Shipping will automatically configure your zones in the app based on your Shopify setup, if possible.
+When you install Intuitive Shipping, you can choose to have your shipping zone settings migrated to the app from your eCommerce platform.
+If you choose this option, Intuitive Shipping will automatically configure your zones in the app based on your platform setup, if possible.
 This can save you from having to do your entire zone setup all over again.

-If you choose not to migrate your Shopify zone settings, or if you haven’t configured your Shopify shipping zones, all countries and regions are automatically included in a default zone called ‘Rest of world’ which cannot be edited manually.
+If you choose not to migrate your shipping zone settings, or if you haven’t yet configured shipping zones in your eCommerce platform, all countries and regions are automatically assigned to a default zone in Intuitive Shipping called ‘Rest of world’ which cannot be edited manually.

-While it is technically possible to have only the ‘Rest of world’ zone, it’s very likely that you will, at a minimum, need to set up a domestic zone for your own country or region.
+While it is technically possible to only have the ‘Rest of world’ zone, it is very likely that you will, at a minimum, need to set up a domestic zone for your own country or region.
 If you just had the default ‘Rest of world’ zone, and you assigned a shipping method to it, customers anywhere in the world would be able to check out.

-If you are not migrating zone settings from Shopify, we strongly recommend setting up at least one custom zone after installing the app.
+If you are not migrating zone settings from your eCommerce platform, we strongly recommend setting up at least one custom zone after installing the app.
 That means you’ll need to complete the setup process below at least once before creating any shipping methods.

-Any zone, including the ‘Rest of world’ zone, can be assigned to a shipping method.
-When a zone is not assigned to a shipping method, customers who live in that zone won’t see rates from the shipping method.
+Any zone, including the ‘Rest of world’ zone, can be assigned to any shipping method.
+When a zone is not assigned to a shipping method, customers who live in that zone cannot see rates from the shipping method.

-You don’t need to delete your Shopify shipping zones after you’ve installed Intuitive Shipping.
-In fact, you’ll always need to have at least one active shipping zone in Shopify that covers every country or region you ship to.
+You don’t need to delete your eCommerce platform shipping zones after you’ve installed Intuitive Shipping.
+In fact, you’ll always need to have at least one active shipping zone in your platform’s shipping settings that covers every country or region you ship to.

-Alternatively, you can create multiple zones for smaller groups and individual countries.
+Alternatively, you can create multiple zones for individual countries or smaller groups of countries.

 Certain countries give you the option to drill down even further so you can create zones for specific states, provinces or territories within those countries.

-For example, you can create a zone in Australia that excludes Western Australia.
+For example, you can create a zone in Australia that includes all states and territories except Western Australia.

 Or, you can create a US zone that includes only the 48 continental states.

-And, for even greater control of your shipping, you can add sub-zones to a main zone.
-Sub-zones are a collection of postal codes or zip codes within the main zone.
+And, for even greater control of your shipping, you can add sub-zones to a ‘parent’ zone.
+Sub-zones are a collection of postal codes or zip codes within the parent zone.

-For example, you can create a zone for Ontario, Canada, then create a sub-zone within Ontario that excludes northern rural areas in the province.
+For example, you can create a zone for Ontario, Canada, then create a sub-zone within Ontario that excludes northern rural areas in the province using postal codes.

 You can create as many zones as you need!

-However, within a main zone, you can create sub-zones that overlap.
+However, within a parent zone, you can create overlapping sub-zones.

 For example, you cannot have two zones that include the state of California.
 If California has been added to one zone already, it will no longer be selectable for new zones.